yetanalytics/re-thread/README.md

 A tiny Clojurescript library for interacting with re-frame when it's running in a Web Worker.

+## Why

+re-frame is great for heavy lifting in the browser, but sharing a single thread with the UI can still be problematic.
+By shoving re-frame's state and events (and any other event/comms stuff like websockets) into a worker thread, we can keep the main browser thread nice and responsive.

+## How

+re-thread abstracts re-frame's subscription process over the Web Workers API messaging system.
+View components in the main thread "subscribe" to re-frame subscriptions defined in the worker, where reagent's `track!` function is used to watch them and transmit updates back.
+Disposals of subscriptions in the main thread are monitored, resulting in disposal of the corresponding tracks in the worker thread.

 ## Usage

 In your Web Worker re-frame app: